I think you’ll agree with me when I say:

 - The large screen make reading temps from a distance easy.
 You can also press once on the receiver and the LCD screen lights up and makes it easy to read in the dark or in high glare.

 - This unit is really simple to operate.
-Compared to both the Maverick ET-77 and the Thermopro TP-08 which require careful reading of the manual, the Smoke just turns on and ‘works’.
+Especially when compared to both the Maverick ET-733 and the Thermopro TP-08 which both require careful reading of the manual.
+The Smoke just turns on and ‘works’.
 We barely glanced at the quick start guide before we were selecting our temps.

 If we had one complaint it’s that Thermoworks decided to leave all the controls on the transmitter.
 So you can’t adjust your min or max temps from the comfort of your house or trailer.
 We didn’t find this too much of an issue though, as you usually select your temps and then just leave it to go.